-Since the development of Our Borough Strategy 2021-2030 which provided a strengthened strategic direction, a new vision and priorities for the organisation, the Council's programme of transformation has continued at great pace.
-Investment in facilitating a modern, digital workplace and infrastructure to improve ways of working and service delivery, coupled with new structures, policy modernisation and cultural transformation, has created a Council barely recognisable compared to the organisation it was four years ago.
-Positive feedback from the Local Government Association (LGA) confirmed the scale and success of the change.
+Since the development of Our Borough Strategy 2021-2030 which provided a strengthened strategic direction, a new vision and priorities for the organisation, the Council's programme of transformation has progressed successfully at great pace.

+Investment in facilitating a modern, digital workplace and infrastructure to improve ways of working and service delivery, coupled with new structures, policy modernisation, and cultural transformation, has created a Council barely recognisable to the organisation it was five years ago.